duckietown/course-LRA/book/duckietown-learning-robotics/03_learning_based_control/01_model_based_lr.md

 Deliverable: Submit your A and B matrices.

 Deliverable: Is all the data collected useful?
 Explain why or why not.
 In addition, elaborate on any type of data pre-processing you might have performed.

+## Linear Quadratic Regulator - Control

+Now that you have learned the model of the Duckiebot using machine learning, the objective is to implement a controller to test how accurate the model prediction is.
+To do this you will use a Linear Quadratic Regulator (LQR).

+The LQR formulation is shown below:

+\[
+J = \int_{0}^{\inf}(\vec{x}^T Q \vec{x} + \vec{u}^T R \vec{u}) \,dt
+\]

+The LQR is an optimization problem that penalizes the state and control inputs according to the matrices $Q$ and $R$, respectively.
+You will need to solve the discrete [Algebraic Riccati Equation](https://docs.scipy.org/doc/scipy-0.14.0/reference/generated/scipy.linalg.solve_discrete_are.html)

+Deliverable: A short video (~5-10 sec) of your simulated Duckiebot running on your LQR controller.

+Deliverable: Your Q and R matrices

+Deliverable: Question: Are you penalizing control input, why?

+Deliverable: Question: Are you penalizing the states, why?